-Tony’s interests include human rights generally, Criminal trials and appeals, Judicial reviews, Habeas Corpus, Extradition, Constitutional Law, Intellectual Disability, Mental Health and Preventive Detention cases as well as cases involving recusal (disqualification) of Judges.
+Tony is well known for compensation cases covering prisoner’s rights including deaths, or other abuses in custody.
+Tony’s human rights interests include Civil and Criminal trials, and appeals.
+He takes Bill of Rights cases, Judicial Reviews, Habeas Corpus, Extradition, Constitutional Law, and Preventive Detention cases as well as cases involving recusal (disqualification) of Judges.

-Tony was President or Chairperson of the New Zealand Council of Civil Liberties for over 8 years until the end of 2008.
-He has been a frequent media spokesman on civil liberties and human rights issues and has made numerous of submissions to Select Committees on aspects of proposed legislation.
+Tony is a past President and Chairperson of the New Zealand Council of Civil Liberties for over 8 years.
+He is a frequent media commentator on human rights issues.

 PO Box 24347